scottTomaszewski/curse-of-strahd/docs/Sessions/Session 7.md

 Asking to stay in the [[Vallaki Vistani Encampment]], [[Klepto]] shows [[Arrigal]] the note from [[Eliza]] which should help convince his brother [[Luvash]] to welcome the party.   [[Arrigal]] also shared that the [[Vallaki Vistani Encampment]] is home to a [[Vallaki Vistani Encampment#Dusk Elf Encampment]].

-## Vallaki to the Vallaki Vistani Encampment
+## Traveling to the Vallaki Vistani Encampment

 As we approach the [[Vallaki]] Gate we notice dozens of wolf heads on stakes - which are new according to [[Arrigal]] and he mentions that the guards can be dicks sometimes.
 After some discussion, the guards let [[Arrigal]], the "dirty vistani", and the party go around without issue - the Gates are closed for the night and we head around towards the [[Vallaki Vistani Encampment]].